Real time or Historical Report?

 - Talk time

 - Average Mean Opinion Score

 Reporting Optional Details

-After the Summary page is rendered you have the option to explore other details including a DNIS Report, Queue Details and Agent Details all of which can be exported and delivered.
+After the Summary page is rendered you have the option to explore other details including a DNIS Report, Queue Details, Transfer Details, Hourly break down and Agent Details all of which can be exported and delivered.

 Call Quality Reporting

 For the voice engineers out there, troubleshooting gets a bit easier with MOS reporting.
 Calls are now tagged with a MOS score and you can now search for calls with below target scores.
 This enables you to work through those complaints that we all get from time to time with no more detail than “it sounded bad”.
 Pick the exact call by searching for MOS and obtain the related CDR data, makes troubleshooting complaints a bit more detailed!

 Dextr Flex Revised Activity Reporting